nyarly/corundum/README.md

 Corundum's default documentation theme is lifted wholesale from Steve Smith's Modernizer theme for github pages.

-Obviously, Bundler and Rubygems are a prerequisite, and the team that works on them is pretty much amazing.
+Obviously, Bundler and Rubygems are a prerequisite, and the teams that works on them are pretty much amazing.

 ### Contributing